Skip to content

 About this calculator

 The net recycling value of composite material is calculated as: Net Value = (materialWeight × (1 − contamination) × recoveredValue × compositeMultiplier) − (materialWeight × processingCost).
 The term (1 − contamination) represents the clean fraction of material available for recovery after accounting for resins, coatings, or mixed-material contamination.
 This clean weight is multiplied by the per-pound recovered material value.
-Carbon fiber composites receive a 1.5× multiplier because reclaimed carbon fiber commands a significantly higher market price than fiberglass due to its superior strength-to-weight ratio and high virgin production cost.
+The composite multiplier now applies directly from your material selection: 0.8 for natural fiber composite, 1.0 for fiberglass (GFRP), 1.8 for aramid fiber, and 3.5 for carbon fiber (CFRP) — reflecting that reclaimed carbon fiber commands a dramatically higher market price than fiberglass due to its superior strength-to-weight ratio and high virgin production cost.
 Finally, total processing cost (materialWeight × processingCost) is subtracted to yield the net economic result.
 A positive result indicates a viable recycling operation; a negative result suggests the batch would cost more to process than it is worth.

 How to use